 Are you drooling?
 Because I am drooling.
 Those stitches, that texture, the soft buttery delightful color.
-This blanket is DREAMY.
+This baby blanket is DREAMY.

 Just imagine how precious a new little baby will look wrapped up in this squishy and chunky crochet baby blanket! *Sigh*